oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot-flow/create-robot-flow.md

-## Create Robot Flow
+# Create Robot Flow

+## Introduction

+This lab walks you through the steps to create a end-to-end robot flow.
+When you create a robot flow, you define its trigger and the actions that the robot performs.

 ### Objectives

 In this lab, you will:

-* Create a Robot
+* Create a Robot flow
 * Add Robot Actions

 ### Prerequisites

 This lab assumes you have:

-* Completed the Robot Connections
+* Completed the Robot Connection
-* A Chrome browser
+* Access to run and manage a Chrome browser

 ## Task 1: Create a Robot